-- wearing fabric boots in cold, windy and wet conditions
+- Wearing inappropriate footwear (such as fabric boots in cold, windy and wet conditions)

 Socks for cold feet

-Below is a list of suggested socks – and additional footwear accessories – that will prevent sweaty feet and cold feet, helping you to enjoy warm, cosy feet at all times:
+Below is a list of socks and accessories that will help to prevent cold feet to keep you warm and comfortable:

 - Welly Socks